atomicalsresilience/arc20-explorer/README.md

 **🌍 Help us improve translations!** If you're a native speaker, open a PR editing the corresponding `i18n/<code>.json` file.

 ---

-## How it works
+How it works:

 ┌────────────────────────┐
 │      Your machine      │
 │  ┌──────────────────┐  │
 │  │  ARC-20 Explorer │  │
 │  │    (this app)    │  │
 │  └────────┬─────────┘  │
 └───────────┼────────────┘
+            │
             │ TCP/TLS direct
             ▼
 ┌────────────────────┐
 │ Any Atomicals node │
 │ :50001 / :50002    │